 Aurora offers students the personalized attention and resources that leads to success.
 Phillips Library provides numerous research tools, a knowledgeable staff, a computer lab, and a quiet place to study.
 Additional assistance is offered in Academic Support Center.
 Professionals offer free math and writing tutoring as well as peer tutoring for specific courses.

 The Celebrating Arts and Ideas series at AU has brought the campus and community together in appreciation of fine arts and learning.
 Through music, lectures, museum and art exhibits, film, and theatre, a diverse collection of free events has represented the creative collaboration between community members, businesses and organizations, students, faculty and staff.
-The 2015-2016 season brought a variety of lecturers such as Nathalia Holt, “Rocket Girls: The Unsung Heroes of NASA”, Henry Cisneros, “American Latinos and the Nathion’s Future” and Town Square Series, “The Lack of Justice in Criminal Justice” with Cook County Sherrif Tom Dart.
+The 2017-2018 season brought a variety of lecturers such as Nathalia Holt, “Rocket Girls: The Unsung Heroes of NASA”, Henry Cisneros, “American Latinos and the Nathion’s Future” and Town Square Series, “The Lack of Justice in Criminal Justice” with Cook County Sherrif Tom Dart.

 In addition to extracurricular activities and artistic events, students engage with the campus and local communities through work.
 Federal Work-Study jobs and other student employment opportunities on campus not only provide students income, but also the opportunity to network and gain valuable skills for future employment.
 Students work with the Office of Student Employment to find job postings both on- and off-campus.
 Our students also work with AU Career Services advisors who prepare our students to successfully transition from the role of a student to a stand-out professional.

 The core objectives of an Aurora University education are excellence, integrity, citizenship, and continuous learning.
 These objectives are proliferated through service learning, which is emphasized throughout each major.
 Students learn to see the world holistically and are prepared to leave, not only with a degree, but also with the ability to make an impact in the world around them as they become leaders.
 Hands-on learning is emphasized in all programs by providing students with practical experience in their chosen fields.